aleloi/ast-classification/README.md

 When duplicate solutions are removed, and the two duplicate problems are merged I got 97.2% accuracy (*TODO eval on test set at epoch 28*) on the 103 remaining classes with linear LSTM.
-This it does start overfitting pretty fast.
-I did not include any regularization because I discovered the overfitting quite late and because [the Tree-based CNN article](https://arxiv.org/abs/1409.5718) says that they found that no regularization worked best for RNN models.
+It does start overfitting after processing `28*104*500 ~ 1000k` samples trained at `lr=0.002` for the first 10 epochs and then `lr=0.0001`.
+I did not include any regularization because
+I discovered the overfitting quite late and because [the Tree-based CNN article](https://arxiv.org/abs/1409.5718) says that they found that no regularization worked best for RNN models.